 After falling for two straight months, the number of Americans who consider themselves Republicans jumped nearly three points in August.

 You must be a Rasmussen Reports Reader or Platinum member to continue reading this article.
-Log in below or subscribe now for access to all of our site’s content and membership benefits, including in-depth poll results, exclusive trend data, analysis from Scott Rasmussen, historical data and more.
+Log in below or subscribe now for access to all of our site’s content and membership benefits, including in-depth poll results, exclusive trend data, historical data and more.

 These results are based upon tracking surveys of 15,000 adults per month.
 The margin of sampling error is less than one percentage point, with a 95% level of confidence.